 Patty Branco, Senior Technical Assistance and Resource Specialist

-Patty (pronouns: she/her/hers) has been with NRCDV since 2003.
-She responds to requests from a broad-based constituency for information, technical assistance and training on a full range of domestic violence-related topics.
-Patty assists in the identification and development of resources to support NRCDV’s training efforts, and has been the lead staff in the development of several NRCDV publications.
-Her background includes anti-violence work in Brazil, where she engaged in research, community-organizing and outreach efforts.
-She has a Master’s in Community Psychology and Social Change from Pennsylvania State University.
+Patty (pronouns: she/her/hers) has been a social justice advocate for over 20 years.
+Drawing upon her lived experiences as an Afro-Latina immigrant, her work is informed by an anti-oppression and intersectional lens.
+With NRCDV since 2003, Patty responds to requests from a broad-based constituency for information, technical assistance and training on a full range of topics related to gender-based violence.
+She engages in the identification and development of resources to support NRCDV’s capacity-building efforts and has been the lead staff in the development of several NRCDV publications.
+Her background includes anti-violence work in Brazil at the intersections of anti-Blackness, poverty, and police brutality.
+Patty has a Master’s in Community Psychology and Social Change from Pennsylvania State University.